Robert Walmsley (Royal Navy officer)

-Vice Admiral Sir Robert Walmsley, (1 February 1941 – 4 August 2022) was a senior officer of the Royal Navy who served as Chief of Defence Procurement at the UK Ministry of Defence from 1996 to 2003.
+Sir Robert Walmsley (1 February 1941 – 4 August 2022) was a senior officer of the Royal Navy who served as Chief of Defence Procurement at the UK Ministry of Defence from 1996 to 2003.

 Early career

 Robert Walmsley was born in Aberdeen, Scotland, on 1 February 1941, a son of the anatomist Robert Walmsley and Dr Isabel Mary Walmsley.
 He was educated at Fettes College in Edinburgh.
-He joined the Royal Navy as a Dartmouth Cadet in 1958, and went on to read Mechanical Sciences at Queens' College, Cambridge, before taking up a range of seagoing appointments, mainly in submarines, developing an expertise in nuclear propulsion.
+He joined the Royal Navy as a Dartmouth Cadet in 1958, and went on to study Mechanical Sciences at Queens' College, Cambridge, before taking up a range of seagoing appointments, mainly in submarines, developing an expertise in nuclear propulsion.
 During his naval career he was at times Chairman of the Naval Nuclear Technical Safety Panel and Director General, Submarines.
 For three years, he was the Assistant Chief of the Defence Staff for Communications, Command, Control and Information Systems.
 His final naval appointment (in 1994) was as Controller of the Navy and member of the Navy Board as a vice admiral.
 He was appointed a Knight Commander of the Order of the Bath in the 1995 Birthday Honours.

 Walmsley was a Cambridge Blue, having coxed the light blue boat to victory in the 108th Oxford and Cambridge Boat Race in 1962.
 He was a Fellow of the Royal Academy of Engineering, the Royal Society of Arts, and the Institution of Engineering and Technology (IET), and was an Honorary DSc of Cranfield University.